georust/geozero/geozero-shp/README.md

 - [ ] Read spatial index
 - [ ] Read projection files

-For writing Shapefiles either use [shapefile-rs](https://crates.io/crates/shapefile) or the GDAL driver of [GeoZero Core](https://crates.io/crates/geozero-core)
+For writing Shapefiles either use [shapefile-rs](https://crates.io/crates/shapefile) or the GDAL driver of [GeoZero](https://crates.io/crates/geozero)

 Originally based on shapefile-rs from Thomas Montaigu.